WaltzBinaire/ofxMIOFlowGLSL/README.md

 ofxMIOFlowGLSL
 ==============

-Optical Flow GPU Version - based upon Andrew Benson's solution This is a simple GLSL based solution for calculating optical flow.
+Optical Flow GPU Version - based upon Andrew Benson's solution.
+This is a simple GLSL based solution for calculating optical flow.
 The main benefit is to calculate the flow on GPU and then keep the results within a raw texture to forward it for further Shader based processing.

 Advantages
 ======================
-Hence it is possible to define Ping pong shaders with particles or complex objects in Geometry shader who are feeded by the flow texture.
+It is possible to define Ping pong shaders with particles or complex objects in Geometry shader who are feeded by the flow texture.
 Another advantage of this GPU solution is its speed.
-Hence it is appropriate for detecting flow in Full HD images or on top of depth data.
+It is appropriate for detecting flow in Full HD images or on top of depth data.

 Installation
 ======================
-just copy the content of the zip file in your OF addon path.
-Link it in your project and you are ready to go.
+- copy the content of the zip file in your OF addon path.
+- link it in your project in additional header files.
+- include the header

+   #include "ofxMIOFlowGLSL.h"

+and you are ready to go.

 HOW TO